 You can download the individual jurisdictional profiles in PDF format from the links in the table below.
 Each profile is approximately 150k in size.
 Also available are:

-To receive free notifications about every new profile and changes to all existing profiles, please subscribe to the Global Standards Alert (requires eIFRS Basic).
+To receive free notifications about every new profile and changes to all existing profiles, please subscribe to the Global Standards Alert (requires free registration for eIFRS Basic).

-We have developed an online quiz based on the content of the IFRS as global standards: a pocket guide.
+We have developed an online quiz based on the content of the Pocket Guide to IFRS Standards: the global financial reporting language.
 Access the IFRS Quiz.

 The information in the profiles is for general guidance only and may change from time to time.
 You should not act on the information in the profiles, and you should obtain specific professional advice to help you in making any decisions or in taking any action.
 If you believe that the information has changed or is incorrect please contact us at firstname.lastname@example.org.